Pattern Discovery in Colored Strings: Basics

-We are interested in those substrings which are always followed by a given color $y$, at a given distance $d$.
-For example, let $S = {\tt acacacbacab}$, with colors $xyxzxyzyxxz$ (see Fig.~\ref{fig:resulting colored string}).
-Substring ${\tt aca}$ occurs 3 times in $S$, at positions $1,3,$ and $8$.
-In positions 1 and 3 it is followed by $y$ at distance $3$, while at position 8, the corresponding position is beyond the end of $S$.
-This leads to the following definition.
+The substring ${\tt aca}$ occurs 3 times in $S$, at positions $1,3,$ and $8$.
+In positions 1 and 3 it is followed by a $y$ at distance $3$, while at position 8, the corresponding position is beyond the end of the string. \end{example}